-This is the home of Safari, Kenya is the nation where it all began.
+This is the home of Safari; Kenya is the nation where it all began.
 It is also the most developed nation in East Africa.
-The service in Kenya is excellent, with an educated and friendly poplulous a safari in Kenya is always an adventure.
+The service in Kenya is excellent, and with an educated friendly population, a safari in Kenya is always an adventure.
 The nation is packed with animals in parks dotted around the country.
 As the most established safari destination, prices are generally reasonable throughout the pricing spectrum.
 The northern areas are some of the most exciting, but you need to watch your national travel advice, as Africa can sometimes be too exciting.

-Positives: Great Service – Established Lodges- The Home of Safari- First Class beach hotels- Cheap flights to Nairobi – amazing unvisited wilderness in the north- great biodiversity
+Positives: Great Service – Established Lodges- The Home of Safari- First Class beach hotels- Cheap flights to Nairobi – amazing little visited wilderness in the north- great biodiversity.

 Negatives: Security can be an issue- as the most developed nation in East Africa, the infrastructure is visible.

 Tanzania is the most authentic safari nation on earth.
-Consistently voted number one safari destination by travellers this is the nation to visit if you want to be on the wide open plains and see animals then this place is it.
+It is consistently voted the number one safari destination by travellers.
+This is the nation to visit if you want to be on the wide open plains and see animals- then this place is it.
 Tanzania took the 1970’s nosedive into the soviet bloc, so development basically stopped.
 The upside to this is that Tanzania is still very African.
-Service in Tanzania is patchy, it goes from being awesome to non existent.
+Service in Tanzania is patchy, it goes from being awesome to non-existent.
 So you need to go through a reputable tour operator.

 Negatives: Security can be an issue- service can be patchy- due to excessive government taxation prices are generally higher than expected- a real developing country.
 Essential to prebook through a reputable operator.

 Zambia is a quiet friendly nation which is by and large English speaking.
-Zambia is home to Victoria Falls, the world’s largest water fall.
-Livingstone, the town on the falls named after the explorer is a lovely little colonial style African town.
+Zambia is home to Victoria Falls, the world’s largest waterfalls.
+Livingstone, the town on the Falls named after the explorer, is a lovely little colonial style African town.
 The Zambians have embraced their history and are happy to showcase their 1960’s era infrastructure and nation.
 They have maintained both.